People in the Storm

-Menschen im Sturm (People in the Storm) is a 1941 German film directed by Fritz Peter Buch.
+People in the Sorm (German: Menschen im Sturm) is a 1941 German drama film directed by Fritz Peter Buch and starring Gustav Diessl, Olga Tschechowa and Hannelore Schroth.
 It was an anti-Serbian propaganda and part of a concerted propaganda push against Serbs, attempting to split them from the Croats.
+It was shot at the Johannisthal Studios in Berlin.
+The film's sets were designed by the art directors Hans Kuhnert and Artur Nortmann.

 Synopsis

 Vera witnesses the persecution of ethnic Germans in Yugoslavia, which awakens her ethnic consciousness.
 Her cosmopolitan friend Alexander is arrested.
 Vera flirts with the Serbian commander to allow Volksdeutsche to escape to the border.
 When arrested, she proudly affirms that she helped her countrymen and, in an escape attempt, is shot, to die happy and heroic.